sqianglan/MouseTracking/README.md

 3. Select the new status from the dropdown
 4. Add any relevant notes
 5. Click "Update Status" to confirm

+**Intelligent Date Management**:
+- When marking as "Plugged" via quick buttons, the pairing end date automatically matches the plug observed date
+- When changing to non-observational statuses ("Ongoing", "Not Observed", "Not Pregnant"), the plug observed date automatically resets to "Unknown"
+- Use the "Edit" button for manual control over all dates when needed

 #### Status Progression
 - **Ongoing**: Initial status when breeding pair is set up